-- 1. Managed Investment Trust withholding tax As each of the Centro MCS Syndicates is a Managed Investment Trust (MIT), all distributions of Australian sourced net income, other than interest, dividends, royalties or exempt capital gains, should be subject to MIT withholding tax. - MIT withholding is a tax at source and for the 2011 income year the rate of MIT withholding tax should be 7.5%.
+- 1. Managed Investment Trust withholding tax As each of the Centro MCS Syndicates is a Managed Investment Trust ("MIT"), all distributions of Australian sourced net income, other than interest, dividends, royalties or exempt capital gains, should be subject to MIT withholding tax. - MIT withholding is a tax at source and for the 2012 income year the rate of MIT withholding tax should be 7.5% and will increase to 15% from the 2013 income year.
 The amount of the payment subject to MIT withholding should be treated as non-assessable non-exempt income for Australian income tax purposes.
-MIT withholding tax should take precedence to Tax File Number (TFN) withholding tax. - 2.
-Interest withholding tax Australian interest withholding tax should be applied to payments of interest by a Syndicate, irrespective of whether an Australian TFN has been provided to the Responsible Entity (RE).
+MIT withholding tax should take precedence to Tax File Number ("TFN") withholding tax. - 2.
+Interest withholding tax Australian interest withholding tax should be applied to payments of interest by a Syndicate, irrespective of whether an Australian TFN has been provided to the Responsible Entity ("RE").
 Interest withholding tax is a final tax and is applied to gross interest at the rate of 10%.
 Interest withholding tax should take precedence to TFN withholding tax. - 3.
 TFN withholding tax A NZ Investor may be subject to Australian TFN withholding tax if they do not quote an Australian TFN to the RE.
 The current rate of withholding is 46.5% of the payment.